Are you looking for a degree program that will prepare you for a high paying job? Consider getting a professional degree.

 1. Doctor of Medicine (M.D.)

 If you want to become a doctor, you typically have to earn a Doctor of Medicine.
-Medical school programs last four years, and include practical experience working in hospitals and doctors’ offices.
-People who complete medical school can earn very high salaries, ranging from $228,441 for a job in general pediatrics to $441,185 for a job in anesthesiology.
+Medical school programs last four years and include practical experience working in hospitals and doctors’ offices.
+People who complete medical school and become doctors can earn very high salaries.
+Average wages range from $184,410 for a job in general pediatrics to $261,730 for a job in anesthesiology.

 People interested in medicine can also consider a Doctor of Osteopathic Medicine degree (D.O.), which is another program for future doctors.